brucequz/Studious_Hackathon/README.md

 pip install -r requirements.txt
 ```

+4. Create `.env` file in the root directory of the project by copying `.env.example`.
+Fill out the fields appropriately.

-4. Run the server using: `uvicorn main:app --reload`
+5. Run the server using: `uvicorn main:app --reload`

-5. Navigate to [localhost:8000](localhost:8000) in your browser!
+6. Navigate to [localhost:8000](localhost:8000) in your browser!

-6. For more, look at the documentation for [fastAPI](https://fastapi.tiangolo.com/) and [Jinja2](https://jinja.palletsprojects.com/en/3.1.x/).
+7. For more, look at the documentation for [fastAPI](https://fastapi.tiangolo.com/) and [Jinja2](https://jinja.palletsprojects.com/en/3.1.x/).